How Does a Dentist Fix a Chipped Tooth? Remedies For Chipped or Broken Teeth

 Veneers

-Your dentist will call you in a week or two to have the veneer placed.
-A liquid is used to roughen the tooth’s surface, followed by a special cement after which the veneer is then positioned into placed on the prepared tooth, and the cement is set using a special curing light.
+Your dentist will schedule your next appointment in a week or two to have the veneer placed.
+A liquid is used to roughen the tooth’s surface, followed by a special cement.
+The veneer is then positioned on the prepared tooth, and the cement is set using a special curing light.

 Root Canal Therapy

-If a tooth chip or break is large enough to expose the pulp, Bacteria from the mouth can enter and infect the pulp (the centre of the tooth containing blood vessels and nerves).
+If a tooth chip or break is large enough to expose the pulp, Bacteria from the mouth can enter and infect the pulp (the center of the tooth containing blood vessels and nerves).

-If you are experiencing a toothache, sensitivity to hot/cold, and tooth discoloration, the pulp is probably diseased or damaged.
+If you experience a toothache, sensitivity to hot or cold, or tooth discoloration, the pulp is probably diseased or damaged.

 If the dying pulp tissue is not removed, the broken tooth may get infected and require extraction.
 In root canal therapy, the dead pulp is removed, the root canal is cleaned, and the opening is sealed.
 A crown is then placed over the now-weakened tooth.